Kartik-Tyagi1/SecuritySurveillanceHub/README.md

 # Security Surveillance Hub
-This application was created as part of the Advanced C# Tutorial Series created by Gavin Lon on youtube as means to learn about the Observer Design Patter in C#.
+This application was created as part of the Advanced C# Tutorial Series created by Gavin Lon on youtube as means to learn about the Observer Design Pattern in C#.

 # Observer Design Pattern
 The observer design patter is like a push notification system.
 There is a central hub that contains information (known as the provider or the observable) and there are things that subscribe to the central hub (which are known as subscribers or observers)